1425

 “And aboute Mychelmasse the same yere the kynges sone of portyngale come into Englond which was worthely resceyved of his uncles the Bysshop of Wynchestre and of the duke of Excettre.
 And of his Cosyn the duke of Gloucestre and of all the Rialles of the Reaue bothe spirituelx and temporelx.”
 Great Chronicle, p.
 136

-The Council sent Henry Chichele, the Archbishop of Canterbury and John Stafford, the Bishop of Bath and Wells to persuade Gloucester and Beaufort to disperse their forces.
+The Council sent Henry Chichele, the Archbishop of Canterbury and John Stafford, the Bishop of Bath and Wells, to persuade Gloucester and Beaufort to disperse their forces.
 Pedro and the two bishops spent an uncomfortable day riding back and forth across London Bridge, eight times according to the chronicles, until an uneasy truce was at last agreed.
 The citizens dispersed, Beaufort’s men withdrew, and relative calm was restored.

 “But the Erchebissop of Caunturbury, Sir Henry Chichele, and the Bisshop of Bathe, Sir Iohn of Stafford, and the Prynce of Portyngale – that in the same tyme were in the Cite of London – went betwene hem and the Cite, that all was cessid and set in reste by none; blessid be God!”
 Brut Continuation D, p, 432